 There are micro-optic devices which are designed such that a certain diffraction pattern with a well defined distribution of optical powers in the different spots is obtained.
 Such devices may be used as diffractive beam splitters with multiple (sometimes many) outputs, or in reverse as beam combiners, e.g. for coherent beam combining of high-power lasers.
 The generated array of spots may e.g. be rectangular, with vanishing diffraction into orders beyond a certain value.
 More complicated structures can create arbitrary illumination patters when being illuminated homogeneously.

-Besides, there are diffractive lenses, which can well focus beams at least in some narrow wavelength range, while requiring much less space than a traditional lens.
+Besides, there are diffractive lenses, realized as zone plates, which can well focus beams at least in some narrow wavelength range, while requiring much less space than a traditional lens.
 Surprisingly, it is even possible to make diffractive achromat lenses with computationally optimized structures.

 Phase corrector plates for the correction of wavefront deformations may be produced with similar means.
 Their operation principle may or may not involve diffraction.

 In principle, microlenses can work based on the same refractive principle like ordinary (larger) lenses.
 However, diffraction effects easily becomes important for elements of such small dimensions, and in fact one often exploits such effects in devices containing microlenses.
 For example, they are used in different kinds of diffractive beam homogenizers.
 Such devices may also contain pseudo-random diffractive diffusers, which can also be seen as holographic diffusers.

 A wide range of fabrication techniques has been developed for diffractive optical elements.
 Some of them can produce only binary structures, while others can also produce analog profiles.
 For example, there are computer-controlled laser writing technologies, which allow manufacturers to supply devices with custom designs even when production volumes are not very large.
 In other cases, computer-generated holograms are used.
 Besides, traditional lithographic methods like photolithography can be employed.